G-dH/overview-feature-pack/README.md

 A GNOME Shell extension that adds useful features to the Activities Overview.
 See screenshots with preferences window below.

-Supported versions of GNOME Shell: 41, 42.
+Supported versions of GNOME Shell: 41, 42, 43.

 ## Install from GitHub repository
-The most recent version in the repository is the one I'm currently running on my own systems, problems may occure, but usually nothing serious.
+The most recent version in the repository is the one I'm currently running on my own systems, problems may occur, but usually nothing serious.
 Run following commands in the terminal (`git` needs to be installed, navigate to the directory you want to download the source):

     git clone https://github.com/G-dH/overview-feature-pack.git